kisswiki/kisswiki/src/hardware/steam_deck/ki-editor_and_ghostty.md

 ## On-screen keyboard is shown in desktop mode in ghostty

+The only solution that works for me, is to have external display and then OSK (on-screen keyboard) is displayed on steam deck internal display.
+In desktop mode for tv I needed to change in KDE `System Settings > Display & Monitor > Display Configuration > Resoultion: 1280x800`.

 You need to cancel it couple of times.
 I do not know how to disable it.

 To hide it, press `B` on gamepad.